Home

 Hmm, maybe you want a bit more?
 OK, here goes.

-You add poles to your walking and use a basic technique a bit like cross country skiing.
+You add nordic walking sticks or poles to your walking and use a technique a bit like cross country skiing.
 The big difference with nordic pole walking is that you walk upright, not bent over.
-This promotes a longer arm swing and a longer stride.
-This in turn activates more muscles, especially in your upper body.
+This lets you use a longer arm swing and stride.
+This causes you to use more muscles, especially in your upper body.

-When you're swinging these poles, you enhance your normal, opposite arm swing you get with your regular walking.
-This simple action is the basic reason for all the benefits we mentioned.
+This simple action is the basic reason and source for all the benefits we talk about.

-You can do nordic pole walking all year round.
-Most poles have a removable rubber tip you use in on smooth surfaces.
-When you remove the tips, there's a carbide tipped steel piece that gives you traction on soft surfaces like grass or gravel, and on ice and snow in the winter.
+• Nordic pole walking is a year round activity.
+Better nordic walking poles have a removable rubber tip.
+This tip is used on smooth surfaces like sidewalks and paved roads.
+When you remove the tips, there's a carbide tipped steel point that gives you traction on softer surfaces like grass, gravel, ice and snow.

-Here's a real good one for us 'older' fogies!
-You can work at whatever pace you want.
-No need to be a racer or power chugger racing up hills and down dales.
-Just work within your limits.
-Progress when you're ready to.
+• You can go slow and progress when you're ready to.
 Nordic pole walking is great no matter what speed you want to want at!

 So the next step is ...